stfxecutables/dynamic_loss/paper/notes/notes.md

 ### Issue #1 - Misleading and Unclear Formula

-The previous version of the manuscript defined the dynamic loss $\mathcal{L}_{\text{dyn}}$ to be, for a classification problem with $c$ classes, and free threshold parameter $T$:
+The previous version of the manuscript defined the dynamic loss $\mathcal{L}_{\text{dyn}}$ to be, for a classification problem with $c$ classes, and free threshold parameter $\tau$:

 $$
 \mathcal{L}_{\text{dyn}}(\hat{y}, y) = \sum_{i=1}^c \mathcal{L}_{\text{dyn}}^{(i)}(\hat{y}_i, y_i)